ASTex-ICube/semiproctex/README.md

 ## Paper and citation

 You can grab the paper [here](http://igg.unistra.fr/People/semiproctex/paper/semiproctex.pdf) (low resolution version available [here](http://igg.unistra.fr/People/semiproctex/paper/semiproctex_lowres.pdf)).
 The paper will appear in the EGSR 2020 proceedings, as well as in the EGSR 2020 special issue of Computer Graphics Forum.
-Temporary citation is available below in BibTeX format.
+Citation is available below in BibTeX format.

 ```
-@article{Guehl:EGSR2020,
+@article {10.1111:cgf.14061,
-    author = "P. Guehl and R. All\`egre and J.-M. Dischler and B. Benes and E. Galin",
+    journal = {Computer Graphics Forum},
-    title = "Semi-Procedural Textures Using Point Process Texture Basis Functions",
+    title = {{Semi-Procedural Textures Using Point Process Texture Basis Functions}},
-    journal = "Computer Graphics Forum (EGSR 2020 special issue)",
+    author = {Guehl, Pascal and Allègre, Remi and Dischler, Jean-Michel and Benes, Bedrich and Galin, Eric},
-    volume = "39",
+    year = {2020},
-    number = "4",
+    publisher = {The Eurographics Association and John Wiley & Sons Ltd.},
-    year = "2020",
+    ISSN = {1467-8659},
-    note = "To appear"
+    DOI = {10.1111/cgf.14061}
 }
 ```